“We are all working together, we all understood the business. Τhat’s the secret”.

 Sam Walton, the man who founded Walmart, described with this sentence - a few decades ago - the key to successful organizational leadership.

 He explained that within an organization, all sectors need to be aware of what the others are doing and how they are doing it.
 Also, all departments have to be heavily involved in creating added value and business opportunities.
-To that, everyone involved needs a thorough understanding of the business end of the market, they are in.
+To that, everyone needs a thorough understanding of the business and of the market.

 Is this feasible in today’s tech-oriented companies?

-Back in the days, the average IT team was a group of “geeks” putting together and maintaining intranet networks for business purposes they did not really understand.
+Back in the days, the average IT team was a group of “geeks” putting together and maintaining intranet infrastructure for business purposes.

-Nowadays, emerging tech frameworks such as Artificial Intelligence, Data Management, the Internet of Things, have caused significant changes in the way IT teams think and act.
+Nowadays, emerging technologies such as Artificial intelligence, data management, the Internet of Things, have caused significant changes in the way IT teams think and act.

 Leave the room.
 Talk to people!

 It turns out, your typical IT team in any organization is now “forced to leave the room”, collaborate with management and other departments, and obtain business knowledge and mindset.